I Wonder About it All

 So what brought us there?
 Foxwoods recently unveiled the MGM Grand at Foxwoods, a breathtaking new $700 million development project.
 2 million square feet of overall space has been added, featuring significantly increased hotel, entertainment, restaurants and gaming venues as well as enhanced corporate retreat, meeting and convention resources.
 It was a splashy grand opening and Catherine Zeta Jones even ventured into our state.

 I’ve been to Foxwoods maybe 5 times in my life and all it is is a gigantic, gaudy, tacky massive casino.
-Even the new MGM rooms, which are higher table limits and “classier” are still filled with the same people in acid washed jeans and tee-shirts with stains on the.
-Mullets, tails, NASCAR jackets, loafers with no socks, etc fill these places like the plague.
+Even the new MGM section, which has higher table limits and are “classier” are still filled with the same people in acid washed jeans and tee-shirts with stains on the.
+Mullets, NASCAR jackets, Crocs, etc., still fill the new place.

 Am I being too judgmental?
 No – these people don’t have the money to be wasting it gambling and the fact that our state condones this – and what has to be the most scratch off ticket games in the country – irks me to say the least.
 So there you are… my most recent visit to the biggest casino in the world (as measured by floor space for gaming).

 So what did Hoang get me for our anniversary/Father’s Day?
-Only the best office chair EVER (contributing to the proliferation of posts recently.
-I just can’t get out of the thing!)
+Only the best office chair EVER.